Homeowner Tax Changes

 GMH_0137_Perfect365-1 compressed

-Gina is an Associate Broker with RE/MAX Fine Properties and the Team Leader for The Gina McKinley Group.
+Gina is an Associate Broker with Realty ONE Group and the Team Leader for The Gina McKinley Group.
 She is dedicated to selling homes in Arizona and passionate about providing the ultimate customer service experience through her expertise in the field.
-Gina received her real estate license in 1998 and has worked hard to service her clients by obtaining the designations and special education of Certified Distressed Property Expert, Certified Residential Specialist, Accredited Buyers Representative, Certified Investor Agent Specialist, and the Short Sale & Foreclosure Resource Specialist.
-She has been recognized by RE/MAX International with the prestigious Life Time Achievement Award, the highest level awarded by RE/MAX.
-Gina has also been named "Top 1%" in the State of Arizona by Real Trends.
-Gina's real estate, marketing and business knowledge, experience, and contacts ensure that you will receive a world class customer experience when you work with the The Gina McKinley Group to help you buy your new home, an investment home, handle your property management or sell your current one.
+Gina received her real estate license in 1998 and has worked hard to service her clients by obtaining the designations and special education of Certified Luxury Home Marketing Specialist, Certified Distressed Property Expert, Certified Residential Specialist, Accredited Buyers Representative, Certified Investor Agent Specialist, Short Sale & Foreclosure Resource Specialist, and Senior Real Estate Specialist.
+She has been recognized by RE/MAX International with the prestigious Life Time Achievement Award and has also been named "Top 1%" in the State of Arizona by Real Trends.
+Gina's real estate marketing and business knowledge, experience, and contacts ensure that you will receive a world class customer experience when you work with the Gina McKinley Group to help you sell your home, buy your new home, or sell or purchase an investment property.

-Gina's personal time is spent with her family, Dan, Jeffrey, & Kristin.
-She is passionate about giving back to the community, serves on a housing council, and works in various fund raising activities for autism.
-Her hobbies include travel, fitness, gardening, and outdoor activities such as hiking, equestrian, and golf.
+Gina's personal time is spent with her family, especially her daughter and business partner, Kristin.
+She is passionate about giving back to the community, donating a portion of each sale to local charities.
+Her hobbies include travel, fitness, gardening, and outdoor activities such as hiking, and golf.